(0 | 0 Reviews)

 Tips & Secrets

-• The addition of a tiny pinch of salt provide the essential professional-grade balance to the intense sweetness of the jaggery.
+• The addition of a tiny pinch of salt provide the essential balance to the intense sweetness of the jaggery.

 Nutritional Information(Per 3 pieces (90g))